Contractors – make sure you meet ATO requirements

-I found this to be great information about the 'myths and facts' surrounding whether you are a contractor or employee, and the requirements of being a contractor or hiring a contractor: ATO: Myths and facts
+Great information about whether you are a contractor or employee, and the requirements of being or hiring a contractor: ATO: Myths and facts

 This article is based on my own experiences of dealing with the ATO, accountants and contractors, and as owner/operator of On Time Typing, my scribing, writing, editing and proofreading business, since 2002.

 Image: Creative Commons Licence – thanks to WOCInTechChat